 After the Suracis acquisition of De Nobili in 1952, Petri became the leading competitor.
 The Petri firm was, at the time, the oldest Italian cigar producer in the United States, and they began hand-making Italian style cigars around 1880.
 In 1963 the Suraci brothers purchased the Petri Cigar Company, and became the nationwide leader in Italian style cigars.

-In 1963 they purchased the only remaining competitor, Petri Cigar.
-In 1970 the signature Avanti Cigar, flavored with an anisette tip, was introduced and went on to become the company’s premier brand of best rated cigars.
-This style cigar was so successful the Parodi Cigar Group reorganized and became the Avanti Cigar Company.
+In 1970 the signature Avanti Cigar, flavored with an anisette tip, was introduced.
+It went on to become the company’s premier brand and one of their best rated cigars.
+This style of cigar was so successful that the Parodi Cigar Group reorganized as the Avanti Cigar Company.